 He fell in love with the craft during this time, beginning to sell his crafts in local markets.
 He worked on leather projects, honing his skills and fuelling his passion for leather work while travelling round Spain, France and Italy.

 In 2007, Simon applied to “The Prince’s Scottish Youth Business Trust”, presided by The Prince Charles, Duke of Rothesay.
 Still a young entrepreneur at 25 years old, his next opportunity and step up the ladder came supported by this distinguished Trust.
 He was granted enough money to acquire the tools needed for running his own leather workshops, which he began alongside continuing to produce and sell his own name leather goods, and a healthy number of part time hours for Mackenzie.

 This gave rise to a wonderful opportunity to organise and facilitate leather workshops in different parts of the UK, teaching small groups of people the tools of the trade.
 Simon ran these workshops throughout the years, often teaching fully booked classes of up to 12 participants, of whom some would go on to create incredible pieces of leather craft.
 One individual who was particularly inspired by attending one of the weekend courses has since taken up the profession, and now works for an established company in the North East of England.

-The Mackenzie team now in charge of production and day-to-day running of the shop is a close-knit duo – Andrew Dunn, skilled and experienced Craftsman and Ignacio Fernandez.
-Similarly to Simon, all are learning through hands-on experience, approaching the work from a variety of individual areas of skill to become the latest experts in the field of leather craftsmanship.
+Together with Simon, close-knit duo Andrew and Ignacio are currently in charge of production and the day-to-day running of the shop.
+Both are skilled and experienced craftsmen who have been learning their trade through hands-on experience.
+They approach the work from their individual areas of skill to become the latest experts in the field of leather craftsmanship.